 GCSE mathematics is split into two tiers: Foundation and Higher.
 All Foundation content is included on the Higher paper.
 The Higher paper also examines harder content that is not included on the Foundation paper.
 Students can achieve a grade 1-5 on a Foundation paper and a grade 4-9 on a Higher paper.

-A small group of students follow a supported pathway through KS4.
+A small group of students follow a supported pathway, starting in Year 9.
 These students take additional mathematics lessons in which they study for functional skills qualifications alongside their GCSE.
 Functional Skills qualifications are designed to enable students to develop confidence and fluency in the subject.
 They equip students with the practical skills to get the most out of education, work and everyday life and to help them function more confidently, effectively and independently.